Prince Harry set to deliver more broadsides at UK royals in TV interviews

 From their interview with Oprah Winfrey in 2021 to their six-part Netflix documentary series last month and now Harry’s book, the couple's message has been the same: that the royals and their aides not only failed to protect them from a hostile and sometimes racist press, but actively leaked negative stories about them.

-So far, there has been no comment from Buckingham Palace or anyone who speaks for the royal family, a stance that has been lauded by much of the British media as a dignified silence.
+So far, there has been no comment on the book from Buckingham Palace or anyone who speaks for the royal family, a stance that has been lauded by much of the British media as a dignified silence.

+William is "burning" with anger, but will not respond "for the good of his family and the country", a friend who was not named told the Sunday Times.

 NO POINT IN 'STAYING SILENT'